kolesar-andras/netmonitor/README.md

 Files named `crontab` in home/pi and root folders need to be installed using command `crontab crontab` issued by each users.

 Tested with Raspberry Pi 2 and three Nokia 6150 phones.

+Georeferencer is written in Java.
+It uses GPX parser classes from JOSM.
+Place josm.jar into `dist/lib` directory before compiling with `ant` command.